Next week, the fifth Memorial Day of the attack on the House of Trade Unions in Odessa, Ukraine will take place.

 We further call for an end to the harassment and legal repression of survivors of the May 2 tragedy, of their relatives and supporters, and of journalists attempting to investigate the situation.

 This Call has been initiated by the Odessa Solidarity Campaign (USA) and Prague Spring 2 (Europe).
-It has been endorsed by the following organizations and individuals:
+To see which organizations and individuals who endorsed this call, please visit our blog and you find the post by clicking on this link.